Collective synchronization of undulatory movement through contact: Synchronization of robot joints in experiment

-Comparison of the theoretical compatibility curve (Fig.~\ref{fig:compatibility}a, dashed line) and the experimental data indicates good agreement between this model and observation.
-We observe that oscillators that start in the compatible state will continue to stay there (gray circles, Fig.~\ref{fig:compatibility}a).
-However, oscillators that start outside of the compatible state may evolve to be compatible by decreasing their phase difference through repeated collisions to smaller and smaller $|\Delta|$ until reaching phase compatibility (red circles, Fig.~\ref{fig:compatibility}a).
-We include experiments from a larger separation distance in which no collisions occur to demonstrate the range of initial $|\Delta|$ and that phase synchronization is not occurring through structural vibrations (Fig.~\ref{fig:compatibility}, far right points).
+We next compare the steady-state $\Delta$ across the full experimental range of $\tilde{d}$ (Fig~\ref{fig:05_experiment2}b).
+Comparison of the theoretical compatibility curve (Fig.~\ref{fig:05_experiment2}b, solid line) and the experimental data indicates good agreement between the phase oscillator model and observation.
+We observe that initial phases that start in the compatible state will continue to stay there (gray circles, Fig.~\ref{fig:05_experiment2}b), and initial phases that start outside of the compatible state may either evolve to anti-phase oscillations or compatibility depending on initial conditions.
+The red circles in Figure~\ref{fig:05_experiment2}b show initial conditions that began above the compatibility line and evolved to the compatible state.
+Blue circles represent initial conditions that began above the compatibility line and evolved to the anti-phase state (Fig.~\ref{fig:05_experiment2}b).

-To understand why the compatibility state seems to be an attractor for states with larger $|\Delta|$ we return to our phase oscillator model.
-Our goal here is to again develop an expression for the collision to collision evolution of the oscillator phase difference, $\Delta$.
-However, this situation is now complicated by the fact that there is a non-zero offset, $\Delta \theta$ between the neutral positions of the oscillators.
-We provide a full derivation of the collision return map in the supplementary material, but briefly the return map is derived from the collision constraint ($\cos(\phi_1) - \cos(\phi_2) = \Delta \theta)$) and the inelastic collision law (Equation~\ref{eqn:vel_diff}).
-The collision to collision return map $\Delta^{(n+1)} = f(\Delta^{(n)})$ is a function of the phase difference, separation distance, and restitution coefficient only. \begin{widetext}